Somebody somewhere along the line mentioned that Club Bohemia at the Cantab

 Saturday 12/14 afternoon 1-4 PM air waves have WMFO 91.5 FM Crash

 Course for Ravers with special guest Carl Biancucci...and others.

-And John Surette's punk opera
+And FINALLY it's here: John Surette's punk opera

 Tomorrow The World will be performed live at the Middle East,